-Our immediate answer to this question is, "advice is really important - having the right KiwiSaver fund can make you hundreds of thousands of dollars richer".
-Our second answer is "if you don't care about advice, then hopefully you care about our amazing funds which have best in class sustainability metrics, we charge fees half the average growth fund fee and we work with some of the largest and most established players in the industry to deliver great results for our customers.
+Our immediate answer to this question is, "advice is essential - having the right KiwiSaver fund can make you hundreds of thousands of dollars richer".
+Our second answer is "if you don't care about advice, then hopefully you care about our amazing funds which have best in class sustainability metrics, we charge fees half the average growth fund fee, and we work with some of the largest and most established players in the industry to deliver great results for our customers.

-But advice is at the core of our kōura, so we were really happy to see an independent report released yesterday quantifying the value of advice and providing external validation of our business model.
+But advice is at the core of our kōura, so we were delighted to see an independent report released yesterday quantifying the value of advice and providing external validation of our business model.

 The report produced by Russell Investments (a large global asset manager with over $300 billion of assets under management) this week that suggests that in 2019, the value of securing financial advice is 5% or more in returns per annum.
 We offer every kiwi access to high-quality advice to make sure that they can have the best possible retirement.

-People believe that KiwiSaver is simple and therefore different from other investments, but we need to realise that being in the wrong KiwiSaver fund will cost us hundreds of thousands of dollars by the time they retire.
+People believe that KiwiSaver is simple and therefore, different from other investments.
+Still, we need to realise that being in the wrong KiwiSaver fund will cost us hundreds of thousands of dollars by the time they retire.
 And research shows that less than half of people are getting it right as less than 20% of people seek proper advice.
 Securing quality KiwiSaver advice could, therefore, be the difference between an okay retirement and a great one.